Flat connections at infinity on knot surgery manifolds: Prerequisites

-Here $t=k+is$, $\bar{t}=k-is$ are the theory's coupling constants and $k\in\mathbb{Z}$ is the level ($\hbar=\frac{1}{k}$).
+is a holomorphic function on $\mathcal{M}$ and $\frac{1}{\hbar}\equiv k \in \mathbb{C} \backslash \{0\}$ is the complexified level of Chern-Simons theory.
 The definition of the path integral is over all gauge equivalence classes of connections, however, due to its topological nature, the integral \eqref{eq:CS path integral} localises and the dominant contributions come from neighbourhoods of complex \emph{flat} connections.
 These are the classical solutions, or saddles of the Chern-Simons action, satisfying vanishing curvature field strength

 and similarly for the anti-holomorphic part.